-Three main sources are used to calculate the LCI.
-Short-term data from the Central Agency of Social Security Associations (ACOSS) provide the wage bill, workforce numbers / the number of employees, social contributions exemptions and the wage bill below the CICE ceiling.
-The hours worked come from the ACEMO survey conducted by DARES, and other costs are taken from INSEE's quadriennal Labour Cost Survey (LCS).
+Three main sources are used to calculate the LCI:

+- Short-term data from the Urssaf-Caisse nationale (formerly ACOSS) provide the wage bill, the number of employees, social contributions exemptions. - Since the first quarter of 2020, the hourly volume of work has come from the Nominative Social Declarations (DSN), a new source.
+Previously, it was calculated from the quarterly surveys on labour activity and employment conditions (Acemo) conducted by Dares.
+The (paid) hours measured in the DSN better reflect variations in the volume of work than those previously obtained from the Acemo surveys, which only recorded collective working hours and excluded individual variations such as overtime or partial activity. - Some costs are taken from INSEE's quadriennal Labour Cost Survey (LCS, see below).

 These data are provisional when they are taken into account in the index and might be revised by the producers.
 Thus the index might also be revised particularly for recent quarters.

-Major revisions to the index (changes to methodology, incorporation of LCS surveys) are documented in supplementary Methodological Notes.